carnegielibrary/measure-the-future/README.md

 #### Visualiztion Notebooks
 There should be a set of notebooks (stored in the same folder a main.ipynb), each of which does one particular visualization on one particular scout.
 Their names sould be of the form:
 * MTF\_visualize\_\[name].ipynb
+If you create your own, add them to MTF_VISUALIZE_NAMES in main.ipynb.

 #### constants.py
 Miscellaneous constants used by multiple programs.